 When using Web time entry, students are required to enter a work beginning time and a work ending time (time in and time out).
 A student taking a paid break should not 'time out.'
 Students must 'time out' for any unpaid breaks in their work schedule.

 The employing department is responsible for providing student employees with the safety training necessary to ensure that the employee is able to perform the job in a safe manner.
-Supervisors should refer to the Wright Way Policies and Procedures Manual to become familiar with safety policies.
+Supervisors and student employees are responsible for referring to the University Policy and the web site for the department of Environmental Health and Safety, to become familiar with safety policies.
 All required personal protective equipment must be provided to the student employee by the employer.

 Student employees who are members of the Ohio National Guard, or any other reserve component of the United States Armed Forces, or who are involuntarily ordered to extended U.S. military service shall be granted leave without pay.
 The student employee is required to submit to their supervisor a copy of military orders or other statement in writing from the appropriate military authority in evidence of the call for training or duty.
 The student employee shall be returned to their former position upon re-registration as a student.